beginning of content

 When should I see my doctor?

-Contact your doctor or local hospital for urgent medical attention if you develop the symptoms of mpox or similar ones and:
+Contact your doctor for medical attention if you develop the symptoms of mpox and you think you may have been exposed to mpox in Australia or overseas.

 Phone ahead, wear a face mask, cover any sores and avoid close contact with other people when you visit the doctor or hospital.